 What happened in the market last week?

-Last Week’s Market Pair Changes (All data is taken from the MT4 VT Markets)
+(Data taken from MT4 VT Markets)

 What to focus on this week?

 This week, investors will be looking at retail sales data and retail earnings in the US.
 Tuesday’s retail sales numbers for April will likely show robust improvements thanks to steady auto sales.

 Economists anticipate a 0.8% gain after a 0.7% rise in March, despite increased inflation.

 Federal Reserve Chairman Jerome Powell will speak on Tuesday and will likely maintain that the US central bank will boost rates by half a percentage point at its next two meetings.

 Investors will also be looking at a flurry of retail earnings reports over the week for clues on how much the cost of living could pressure the purchasing power of consumers.

 Top US retailer Walmart (NYSE: WMT) and home improvement giant Home Depot (NYSE: HD) are set to announce fiscal first-quarter profits before the market opens on Tuesday.

 Investors will be looking particularly closely at retailers’ guidance for the second half of this year on the back of increased inflation, growing wages and fuel expenses, and persistent supply chain problems.